soumelis-lab/ICELLNET/exemples_tutorials/Exemple2_scRNAseq.md

 - **Filtering of genes expressed by each cluster according to cell percentage expressing the gene (= with counts >0) for each cluster can be an option to remove false-negative interactions scores.**  This can be done with the sc.data.clean function, by setting filter.perc to a defined value (2 for 2%, 5 for 5% etc...).
 Filtered genes (expressed by a number of cells among the cluster below the percentage) will be set to 0.

-# Update - 21/07/2021 - New graphical representations with ICELLNET to dissect intercellular communication
+# Broader cell-cell communication analysis and prioritisation strategies

 Let's say we now want to decipher communication between conventional dendritic cells (cDCs, CM3 cluster) to all T cell clusters  (CT0a, CT0b, CT1, CT2, CT3a, CT3b, CT4, CT5a, CT5b, CT6 clusters) outward communication.